hybridsjs/hybrids/docs/component-model/localization.md

 # Localization

 The library supports seamless and fully featured integration with the localization process.
 Messages in templates are translated automatically based on the text content.
-To translate messages with plural forms, HTML content, or generate messages for the context outside of the template you can use `msg` helper function.
+To translate messages with plural forms, HTML content, or to generate messages for the context outside of the template, you can use the `msg` helper function.

-Bringing the localization into your existing application may not require any changes to the source code.
-Usually, what you only need is to provide the translated messages, and initialize them with `localize` function.
+Bringing localization into your existing application may not require any changes to the source code.
+Usually, all you need is to provide the translated messages and initialize them with the `localize` function.
 The process is global, and every component using the built-in template engine will be able to use the messages.

 ## Templates

 The text content of the elements is translated automatically while the template is compiled.
-This process is done only once when the first instance of the component using the template is rendered.
-Translations in templates does not support changing language dynamically nor plural forms or HTML content.
+This process is done only once, when the first instance of the component using the template is rendered.
+Translations in templates do not support changing the language dynamically, plural forms, or HTML content.

-Once the template is compiled, the template body saves the target messages, so the messages are not changed later.
+Once the template is compiled, the template body stores the target messages, so the messages are not changed later.

 ```javascript
 import { define, html, localize } from "hybrids";